The Honor System

 Resolutions which have been adopted by the student body from time to time to further an understanding of the Honor System include the following:

 - First, that any adequate conception of Honor demands that an honorable person shall not lie or cheat or steal.

 - Second, that membership in the student body carries with it a peculiar responsibility for the punctilious observance of those standards of conduct which govern an honorable person in every walk of life.

 - Third, that since the integrity of the degrees granted by the University must depend in large degree upon the Honor Code, all students in every class must regard themselves as particularly bound by their honor not to cheat in any form, and as likewise bound in honor not to fail to report any cheating that comes to their knowledge.

 - Fourth, that plagiarism is a form of cheating because the plagiarist copies or imitates the language and thoughts of others and passes the result off as an original work.
 Plagiarism includes the failure to identify a direct quotation by the use of quotation marks or another accepted convention which delimits and identifies the quotation clearly, paraphrasing the work of another without an acknowledgement of the source, or using the ideas of another, even though expressed in different words, without giving proper credit.

 - Fifth, the same paper may not be submitted in more than one course without the prior permission of the instructors in those courses.

 Upon entrance to the University every student agrees to abide by this Honor System and is asked to sign a form signifying acceptance of this Honor Code.
 Each examination, quiz, or other paper which is to be graded carries the written pledge: “I hereby certify that I have neither given nor received unauthorized aid on this paper.
 (Signature).”
-The abbreviation “Pledged” followed by the student’s signature has the same meaning and may be acceptable on papers other than final examinations.
+The abbreviation “Pledged” followed by the student’s signature has the same meaning and may be acceptable.

 The Honor Council